elansparsons/gitEdgeEffects/README.md

 These files are manipulated in:

-*metacode.r
+*metacode.r*
-for qualtitative data only
+for qualtitative data only (how/where/when/by whom were the data collected? which journals? etc.)

-*moremeta.r
+*moremeta.r*
-for quantitative data only
+for quantitative data only (which measurements were taken?)

-*meta_qualquan.r
+*meta_qualquan.r*
-mixture of qualitative and quantitative data
+mixture of qualitative and quantitative data (did the methods influence measurements?)

-For a more in-depth writeup including code snippets, consult the Jupyter project.
+Relevant visualizations are included with their data type/s.

+A writeup is available at [http://www.esparsons.com/abiotic-edge-effects/](esparsons.com).